 Regulation 44(1) of the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 sets out details of written records that trustees are required to keep, and maintain as accurate and up to date, on all the actual and potential beneficial owners of the trust.The beneficial owners include all trustees, settlors, beneficiaries or any person who has control over the trust.

-Whilst most trusts are now likely to need to register, there is no compulsion for trustees of excluded trusts, which have not incurred a tax liability, to register.
-However, trustees of such trusts may wish to consider registering voluntarily to enable the general record keeping that they are required to undertake to be recorded and be available should it be requested by a relevant law enforcement authority.
+Whilst most trusts are now likely to need to register on the Trust Registration Service, there is no compulsion for trustees of excluded trusts, which have not incurred a tax liability, to register.
+However, trustees of such trusts may wish to consider registering voluntarily to enable the general record keeping that they are required to undertake to be recorded and be available, should it be requested by a relevant law enforcement authority.

 The general record keeping required to be retained is as follows:

 - Details of advisers to the trust (the full name and address of any advisers who are being paid to provide legal, financial or tax advice to the trustees in relation to the trust)

 Beneficial owners who are individuals:

 - Address (if a National Insurance number cannot be provided.)